eragonruan/text-detection-ctpn/README.md

 # text-detection-ctpn

 text detection mainly based on ctpn (connectionist text proposal network).
 It is implemented in tensorflow.
 I use id card detect as an example. the origin paper can be found [here](https://arxiv.org/abs/1609.03605).
 Also, the origin repo can be found in [here](https://github.com/tianzhi0549/CTPN).
 This repo is mainly based on faster rcnn framework, so there remains tons of useless code.
 I'm still working on it.
+For more detail about the paper and code, see this [blog](http://slade-ruan.me/2017/10/22/text-detection-ctpn/)
 ***

 # prepare